 If it is operating normally, there is no mark, and any errors are marked in red.

-- 3. In "Hosts and Clusters," select the node name checked in step 1. - 4.
+- 3. Select the node name checked in Step 1 on the [Hosts and Clusters] tab. - 4.
 From the [Monitor] tab, select [Virtual SAN] [Health].

 Refer to the "Test result" of the vSAN health and identify the error contents.